You found our guide to employee engagement theory.

 What are the main employee engagement theories?

 William Kahn penned the most popular theory of employee engagement in his 1990 work “Psychological Conditions of Personal Engagement and Disengagement at Work.”
 Experts frequently draw on the idea that goal setting ties into worker engagement.
-There are also many models of motivation that leadership reference when brainstorming ways to improve worker productivity, loyalty, and retention.
+There are also many models of motivation that leadership reference when brainstorming ways to improve employee productivity, staff loyalty, and retention.
 This article will briefly explore all of these concepts.
+See Kahn’s literature for more.

 William Kahn’s theory of employee engagement